Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/323-docking-station-detect.md

 **Expected result**

-After `lsusb` command the docking station entries should be displayed, but output can be diffrent depends on model of the docking station.
+After `lsusb` command the docking station entries should be displayed, but output can be different depending on the model of the docking station.

 Example entries signifing the docking station: